Well, this is a bit exciting.

 <Name / Signature>

 This is a fair, reasonable and friendly email.
-It is offering them an opportunity to budget and notify their accounts team, then go one step further in providing a big old kettle full of value by “absorbing” the GST yourself for a short while.
+It is offering them an opportunity to budget and notify their accounts team.

-A big congratulations again from the VA Lead Network team, and good luck!
+Again, a big congratulations from the Virtual Assistant Lead Network team, and good luck!